gramoli/gramoli.github.io/_posts/2026-05-08-securing-the-offchain-ecosystem-with-decentralisation.md

 indicating a valid burn on the source chain.
 The bridge contract on Ethereum, seeing what looked like a legitimate instruction, released 116,500 rsETH (approximately USD 292 million, around 18% of rsETH’s circulating supply) to an attacker-controlled address.
 This is not a smart contract bug but a single point of failure happening during an off-chain verification.
-The exploit was in the off-chain verification infrastructure feeding the bridge — and it was made possible because Kelp’s bridge ran a 1-of-1
+The exploit was in the off-chain verification infrastructure feeding the bridge, and it was made possible because Kelp’s bridge ran a 1-of-1
 DVN configuration, meaning a single verifier (LayerZero Labs itself) had to sign off on a cross-chain message for the bridge to act.

 ### The root cause of the problem